patelaman275/healthcare-ass/README.md

-## Contact

-For inquiries or assistance, please contact us.

-Designed with ❤️ by Team WEB BUGS | © 2024.
+### Designed with ❤️ by Team WEB BUGS | © 2024.
 All rights reserved.

 ---
 **Note:** This README provides an overview of the Health-AI project, its services, diseases covered, and frequently asked questions.
 For detailed information and access to specific disease detection tools, please visit the respective links provided in the document.